 According to HUD, many homeowners ages 62 and older with sufficient equity in their homes may be eligible for a Home Equity Conversion Mortgage (HECM), or more commonly known as a reverse mortgage.1 Seniors often choose a HECM loan because of the many benefits that fit with their lifestyle.
 The funds can be received in a lump sum payment, monthly payments, as a line of credit or a combination of these options, and homeowners will stay in the comfort of their own home all without making monthly mortgage payments.2

-The proceeds are tax-free; however it is always best to consult your tax or financial professional.
+The proceeds are not taxed as income or otherwise (though you must continue to pay required property taxes); however, it is always best to consult your tax or financial professional.
 In addition, provided the home is sold to repay the loan, your heirs will not be personally liable if the loan balance exceeds the value of the home.
 Any remaining equity will go to your heirs.

 Of course, there are potential drawbacks to consider as well.
 The balance of the reverse mortgage will increase over time and the value of the estate inheritance may decrease as funds are spent.
 Fees, including the loan origination fee, may be higher than with traditional forward mortgages.
 HECM fees also include the Initial FHA Mortgage Insurance Premium, as well as an annual MIP of 1.25%.
 Needs-based government programs may be affected by HECM loan proceeds.
 Therefore, you are encouraged to consult your trusted financial advisor and appropriate government agencies for any effect on taxes or government benefits.